About Maintenance and Operations Public Improvement Districts

 The State of Texas grants municipalities and counties the power to create Public Improvement Districts (PIDs) under Texas Local Government Code (LGC), Chapter 372.
-The city or county may initiate or receive a petition from property owners requesting creation of a PID which has a defined geographic area within the municipality or county.
+The city or county may initiate or receive a petition from property owners requesting the creation of a PID which has a defined geographic area within the municipality or county.
 State law allows a wide variety of improvements, such as landscaping, affordable housing, sidewalks, art, libraries, mass transportation facilities, utilities as well as services to promote the PID and its administrative expenses.

 The City of Austin supports two kinds of PIDs: